jpichat/stp/README.md

 ### <a name="c1"></a>Citation
-This code was used to resolve some of the problems addressed in the paper [(Pichat, 2015) A multipath approach to histology volume reconstruction](http://discovery.ucl.ac.uk/1468614/3/ISBI2015_tig.pdf).
+This code was used to resolve some problems addressed in the paper [(Pichat, 2015) A multipath approach to histology volume reconstruction](http://discovery.ucl.ac.uk/1468614/3/ISBI2015_tig.pdf).
 Please cite it if this happened to be useful to your work!
 ```
 @inproceedings{pichat2015multi,
   title={A multi-path approach to histology volume reconstruction},